-Interest rate risk is the risk, outside the trading environment, of deviations in net interest income and/or the market value of capital as a result of changes in market interest rates.
+Interest rate risk is the risk, outside the trading environment, of deviations in net interest income and/or the economic value of equity as a result of changes in market interest rates.
 Interest rate risk results mainly from mismatches between the periods for which interest rates are fixed for loans and funds entrusted.
-If interest rates increase, the rate for Rabobank Group's liabilities, such as savings, can be adjusted immediately.
-This does not apply to the majority of Rabobank Group's assets, such as mortgages, which have longer interest rate fixation periods.
-Sudden and substantial changes in interest rates could have a material adverse effect on Rabobank Group's results of operations.
+If interest rates increase, the rate for Rabobank Group's liabilities, such as savings, or roll-over funding will follow this increase within a few months.
+At the same time, the rates on the majority of Rabobank Group's assets, such as mortgages, which have longer interest rate fixation periods, will not change before the end of the fixed rate period.
+As a result, rising interest rates may have an adverse impact on Rabobank's earnings, although this impact should be mitigated to some extent by higher interest revenues on assets that are funded by non- and low-interest-bearing liabilities (reserves, balances on payment accounts and current accounts).
+Sudden and substantial changes in interest rates or very low or negative interest rates could have a material adverse effect on Rabobank Group's results of operations.
 Inflation and expected inflation can influence interest rates.
-An increase in inflation may: (a) decrease the value of certain fixed income instruments which Rabobank Group holds; (b) result in surrenders of certain savings products with fixed rates below market rates by banking customers of Rabobank Group; (c) require Rabobank Group to pay higher interest rates on the securities that it issues; and (d) cause a general decline in financial markets.
+An increase in inflation may: (i) decrease the value of certain fixed income instruments which Rabobank Group holds; (ii) result in surrenders (afkoop) of certain savings products with fixed rates below market rates by banking customers of Rabobank Group; (iii) require Rabobank Group to pay higher interest rates on the securities that it issues; and (iv) cause a general decline in financial markets.